Modal Abstractions for Virtualizing Memory Addresses: Related Work

-Unlike our work, Kolanski and Klein prove very useful embedding theorems stating that code that does not modify page table entries can be verified in a VM-ignorant program logic, and that proofs in that logic can be embedded into the VM-aware logic (essentially by interpreting ``normal'' points-to relations as virtual points-to facts).
-While we have not proven such a result, an analagous result {should} hold of our work: consider that the doubles for the \texttt{mov} instructions that access memory behave just as one would expect for a VM-ignorant logic~\cite{Chlipala2013Bedrock}.
-With our general approach to virtual points-to assertions being inspired by Kolanski and Klein, \emph{both} our approach and theirs could in principle be extended to account for pageable points-to assertions by adding additional disjunctions to an extended points-to definition; embedding ``regular'' separation logic into such a variant is the appropriate next step to extend reasoning to usermode programs running with a kernel that may demand-page the program's memory.
+Kolanski and Klein prove that updates to any memory locations that are not part of the page tables do not affect the interpretation of other memory addresses, just like on real hardware.
+This implies that programs that do not modify memory mappings could be reasoned about without concern for mappings.
+An analagous result should hold of our model (though we have not proven it).
+Informally this is visible in the rules for \texttt{mov} instructions, which are nearly identical to rules in a VM-ignorant logic~\cite{Chlipala2013Bedrock,ni2007contexts}.
+In principle both our approach and Kolanski and Klein's could be extended to account for pageable points-to assertions by adding disjunctions to an extended points-to definition, which would be the appropriate next step to extend reasoning to usermode programs running with a kernel that may demand-page the program's memory. \looseness=-1